Waziup/waziup.io-old/content/documentation/4-API/V2/notifications.md

 `condition` has the following sub-fields:

-- `sensors` is the list of sensors under scrutiny by this notification,
+- `devices` is the list of sensors under scrutiny by this notification,
-- `measurements` are the measurements that will be used,
+- `sensors` are the measurements that will be used,
 - `expression` gives the condition under which the notification will be triggered.
 For example, the expression `TC<40` will trigger the notification if the measurement `TC` has a value below 40 Degreee Celsius.

 `notification` has the following sub-fields: